broadinstitute/prism_data_processing/README.md

 For more general biomarker analysis see the `cdsr_biomarker` [package](https://github.com/broadinstitute/cdsr_biomarker) which is based on models in the `cdsr_models` [package](https://github.com/broadinstitute/cdsr_models).

+**This version is updated to reflect changes in processing that happened between MTS013 and MTS014.
+These are largely coding practices related and will not drastically affect results but if you are re-analyzing data from before MTS014 see the branch `pre-mts14`.**

 This repository contains 3 primary scripts:

 1. `make_logMFI.R`